well-known-components/template-server/src/adapters/README.md

-Here goes all the code adapters, transforming one data type into anoter.
+Here goes all the code adapters, transforming one data type into another.